Ryan Coisson: Building Wealth and Managing Risk

 33:03.44 – Ryan Coisson

 That my portfolio is going to generate in the future and that to me is the most important thing right?
 So think back to your situation.
-You know it’s March Twenty Twenty you’re cruising along and then all of a sudden you know in a week the dow drops 17 % or something like that we had like a big 90900 point down day.
+You know it’s March 2020, you’re cruising along and then all of a sudden you know in a week the Dow drops 17 % or something like that.
+We had like a big 90900 point down day.
 We had logged the worst week in market history since 2008.
-You know the great financial crisis.
-A lot of people are.
-Afraid to log into their brokerage account.
-You’re seeing crypto assets move astronomically faster to the downside and yeah, there’s a lot of fear there right?
-There’s a lot of uncertainty there.
-There’s a lot of them.
-For people who imagine if you’d started living by the 4% rule in January of that year and then you just saw your portfolio drop almost twenty percent in a week.
-Imagine the fear like that gives me a pit in my stomach just even thinking about it.
-But
+You know the great financial crisis, a lot of people are afraid to log into their brokerage account.
+You’re seeing crypto assets move astronomically faster to the downside and there’s a lot of fear there right?

 When I’m logging into my account.
-Yes, my portfolio balance is down but my actual income was rising right? and so by having sort of that paradigm shift I’m now far more kind of cool as a cucumber.
+Yes, my portfolio balance is down but my actual income was rising right?
+And so by having sort of that paradigm shift I’m now far more kind of cool as a cucumber.

 34:29.70 – Brian David Crane